 - Annual mammography**

-** Effective August 2016, members can self-refer to any participating TRICARE provider for annual mammograms and routine annual eye exams.
+**Members can self-refer to any participating TRICARE provider for annual mammograms and routine annual eye exams.
+USFHP members can self-refer for outpatient (office-based) behavioral health visits from a TRICARE authorized provider without a referral from their primary care provider.
 It is the member’s responsibility to confirm the provider’s acceptance of TRICARE reimbursement.

 Note: If you receive health care services that are not authorized by USFHP, you will be covered under the Point of Service (POS) benefit.
 (Emergency services are an exception.)
 See your USFHP Member Handbook or call Member Services for more information.